ghoti143/bible-study/judges.md

 ## 2

-- The angel of the Lord said that b/c Cannanites not driven out, they will be a thorn in the side
+- The angel of the LORD said that b/c Cannanites not driven out, they will be a thorn in the side
-- Joshua dies, is buried at Ephraim and another generation grows up who doesn't know the Lord
+- Joshua dies, is buried at Ephraim and another generation grows up who doesn't know the LORD
-- The people of Israel worshiped idols - Baal and Ashtaroth - and the Lord's gave them over to enemies
+- The people of Israel worshiped idols - Baal and Ashtaroth - and the LORD gave them over to enemies
-- The Lord stays; he raises up Judges to help deliver the people
+- The LORD stays; he raises up Judges to help deliver the people
-- The Lord leaves the foreigners in their midst to test their allegience
+- The LORD leaves the foreigners in their midst to test their allegience

 ## 3